01100100/kreuzungen/README.md

 - Highlight all the waterways crossed during the tour.
 - Integration with Strava to fetch activities.
 - Information about each crossed waterway accessible through map interaction.
+- Share routes with a url containing the encoded data.

 ## Powered By Open Data